Best holiday rental deals in Budapest

 Holiday Home Availability Information in Budapest

 Check how busy Budapest is with our availability graph.
-Be careful if you plan to go to Budapest in October, as it comprises the busiest week of the next 6 months (05/10 - 12/10).
-January (26/01 - 02/02) has got the highest percentage of available rentals.
+Be careful if you plan to go to Budapest in December, as it is the busiest week of the next 6 months (22/12 - 29/12).
+March (09/03 - 16/03) has got the highest percentage of available rentals.

 You can see our climate diagram above.
-July is the warmest month in Budapest with average maximum temperatures of 29°.
-No heat wave is expected in January, where minimum average temperatures usally hit a -3° low.
-The rainiest month is July while the driest month is November.
+July is the warmest month in Budapest, with average daily maximum temperatures of 29°.
+No heat wave is expected in January, when minimum average temperatures usally hit a -3° low.
+The rainiest month is July, while the driest month is November.

 Enjoy Modern Music and Baroque Beauty with Budapest Holiday Lettings